-This vintage Seiko diver comes with a Clockwork Synergy NATO strap, stainless steel Seiko bracelet, rubber Seiko Z22 dive strap, Pelican travel case, and springbar tool.
+This vintage Seiko diver comes with two nylon NATO straps, rubber Seiko Z22 dive strap, Pelican travel case, and springbar tool.

 Mid-1980 Seiko 6309-7049 Suwa Automatic Diver

-BEZEL: Bi-directional and firmly ratchets with a satisfying click; original worn "wabi" bezel insert, a relative rarity.
+BEZEL: Bi-directional and firmly ratchets with a satisfying click; original bezel insert in great condition, a relative rarity.
 Seiko font and lume pip at 12 o’clock position.

-CASE: Original hefty 44mm (w/o crown, 44.5mm with) x 45mm stainless steel cushion case in pre-loved condition.
-Matching original caseback, which has scratches on it from previous misguided attempts to open it before it arrived to us.
+CASE: Original hefty 44mm (w/o crown, 44.5mm with) x 45mm stainless steel cushion case.
+Matching original caseback.

 CRYSTAL: Hardlex crystal, scratch-free.

-BAND: This 6309 comes with a hefty stainless steel Seiko bracelet, as well as a black 22mm Clockwork Synergy NATO strap, with stainless steel hardware - both are comfortable and stylish manners to complete and wear this vintage Seiko 6309.
+BAND: This 6309 comes with two 22mm nylon NATO straps, with stainless steel hardware - both are comfortable and stylish manners to complete and wear this vintage Seiko 6309.
 We also include a Seiko Z22 flat vent rubber dive strap, which these divers originally came with.